FaithBench: Toward Tradition-Aware Evaluation of Theological Faithfulness in Large Language Models

 - Comparative Analysis: Contrasting positions across traditions/translations

-- Applied Reasoning: Pastoral scenarios requiring integration
+- Applied Reasoning: Scenarios requiring theological integration across concepts

 - Contested Topics: Questions with multiple valid tradition-specific answers